lucboudreau/apcupsd2mqtt/README.md

 * Connects to MQTT.
 * Adds discovery MQTT messages for Home Assistant to auto configure the sensors.
 * Supports LWT messages for live status.
-* Can gracefully shutdown the host when the UPS is depleted.
+* Can gracefully shutdown the host when the UPS is depleted. (not working)

 ## Docker Compose